 Undergraduate Research and Student Innovation: The Skills to Shape Our World

 If your student is ready for a challenge, likes working beyond the traditional boundaries of coursework, and wants to participate in something “hands-on,” then undergraduate research is a must.
 Georgia Tech is a leading research university and provides extraordinary opportunities for students to enter the exciting world of discovery and innovation.
+In Georgia Tech’s strategic plan, President G. P. “Bud” Peterson states, “Our role is not only to solve problems, but to shape our world.”
+Undergraduate research at Georgia Tech helps students acquire this experience, helping them create their own path and set them apart from others.

 Opportunities for research experience are available year-round, either for course credit or for pay.
 Research classes for credit count toward free electives in most majors and discipline-specific electives in others.
 Faculty mentors may hire students as research assistants, or students may receive funding through the President’s Undergraduate Research Award (PURA) http://urop.gatech.edu/pura.
 Options for research also include full-time summer experiences, both on- and off-campus, and international research.

 To take the student research initiative even further, the Institute has placed an increasing emphasis on students thinking and acting innovatively, hence the creation of the InVenture Prize Competition http://www.inventureprize.gatech.edu.
 Starting with the student’s own idea, faculty mentors help lead students through a process that culminates in a final, on-stage competition which is broadcast live on public television.
+From idea to innovation, concept to prototype, problem to solution, the InVenture Prize Competition helps develop individuals who not only have the technical know-how, but also are entrepreneurially savvy.